Jmann777/NCFC-Scouting-Project/README.md

 # Introduction

 The following project assesses and evaluates model performance for xG prediction based on 4 models run across logisitic regression, random froest classification, and XGboost classification.
 The model was trained on 2015/16 top 5 European League event data provided by Statsbomb.
-Once selected, the final model is applied alongside other performance metrics to simplistically profile replacements for Robbie Brady after his transfer from Norwich in 2016.

 # Setup